BenjaminMedia/coding-challenge-2/README.md

 2. Create a github public repository and push your solution to the repository master branch.
 3. Send the repository URL to us.

-The estimated time spent on this challenge is around 5 hours.

 ## Project description
 Bob is a freelancer that wants to keep track of how much time he spends working on different projects.
 At any given time he is working on different projects, giving each of them a unique name.